Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 26

 The nurse is screening a patient for candidacy for treatment with fondaparinux.
 The nurse reviews the patient’s laboratory test results and finds a creatinine clearance of 20 mL/min and a body weight of 48 kg.
 Which interpretation of these findings is correct?

-A. Not a candidate for fondaparinux based on both an insufficient creatinine clearance and an inadequate body weight
+Is a candidate for fondaparinux based on a sufficient creatinine clearance and adequate body weight

 Question #53